 "Where?" she asked, knowing that no matter how much she screamed and kicked, he wouldn't take no for an answer.
 Not like she couldn't try, though.

 "The government," he stated bluntly and her expression dropped.
-Maybe not.

 "The what?
 What kind of job is this?" she then exclaimed, putting her hands on her hips.

-"Moral support, a kindly attitude, a gentle touch, those sort of thing to help a person become stronger," he said and put his hands in prayer form, "Kairi, I know that since you've left high school you've been with us, and even before then as a volunteer here at the mental institute, but it's time that you put your place where you truly are needed.
+"Moral support, a positive attitude, a gentle touch, those sort of thing to help a person become stronger," he said and put his hands in prayer form, "Kairi, I know that since you've left high school you've been working with us, and even before then as a volunteer here at the mental institute, but it's time that you put your place where you truly are needed.
 Not only will you be treated better, you'll have better wages!
 Trust me, Kairi, you've grown from this place…it's time that you expand and stretch your abilities and be recognized for them."

 The redhead groaned, flopping down in a chair, "But…I belong here, like I said!
 I mean, I belong helping people and the government…they practically do just the opposite!
 Not to mention that I'd probably have to move, adjust, find a place to stay and all that crap—!"

-"Oh, Kairi, it's certainly not that complicated.
+"Oh, Kairi, it's not that complicated.
 Not only do they have a place for you to stay already, the place you have to go to is a place I'm sure you'll love!" he state almost gleefully and leaned back in his chair, folding his hands as he placed them on his plump stomach, "Cozumel."

 "MEXICO?!"
 Kairi cried, her expression now crazed, "You're sending me out the country?!"